Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/serialization/fixedstrings.md

 title: Fixed Strings
 ---

-Unity's Fixed String types (`FixedString32`, `FixedString64`, `FixedString128`, `FixedString512`, and `FixedString4096`) are natively supported.
-The serialization system intelligently understands these fixed string types and will ensure, even for the larger types, that only the amount of the string that's actually in use will be serialized, ensuring no more bandwidth is used than is necessary.
+Netcode's serialization system natively supports Unity's Fixed String types (`FixedString32`, `FixedString64`, `FixedString128`, `FixedString512`, and `FixedString4096`).
+The serialization system intelligently understands these fixed string types and ensures that only the amount of the string in use is serialized, even for the larger types.
+This native support ensures Netcode uses no more bandwidth than is necessary.

 ```csharp
 [ServerRpc]